Gal-Keshet/EpiTyping/README.md

 --dna_sample_name: Name of DNA-seq sample without the .fastq.gz extension.
 Use if a DNA-seq for the examined cell line is available (default: "" for no integration).

 --dna_fastq_folder: Path to dna fastq files if DNA-seq for the examined cell line is available.
-Used together with --dna_sample_name parameter (default: $PWD/dna_fastq).
+Used together with --dna_sample_name parameter (default: $project_dir/dna_fastq).

+--dna_single: Whether the DNA-seq library is single ended (true/false, default: false)

 * If a DNA-seq sample is given for integration, make sure **all** the RNA-seq samples in the fastq folder are from the same cell line

 --outdir: Existing or to-be-created path for output files (default: $PWD/output)

 ### Advanced parameters (see note on advanced parameters for installation)

+--common_adapters: Full path to a fastq file containing ilumina adapter sequences to be used with the Trimmomatic software.
+We provide such file in the genome_files directory (default: $projectDir/genome_files/CommonAdapters.fa).

+--index: Full path to the human STAR index folder (default: $projectDir/genome_files/star_index)

 Example for a paired-ends RNA-seq run, using 4 CPUs, keeping intermediate files:
 ```bash